Sam-Abrams/CO2_Emissions_Project/README.md

 3. **Coal-Dependent Heavy Emitters**: Coal-reliant with high per-capita emissions
 4. **Gas-Dominant High Per-Capita Emitters**: Gas-focused with the highest per-capita emissions
 5. **Exceptional Emitter**: The United States, with a unique emissions profile unlike any other nation

-The more detailed 8-cluster solution provides additional granularity for in-depth analysis.

 ## Key Findings
 - The United States consistently appears as a unique outlier in both clustering solutions